Table of Contents

 Future developments.
 For the latest information about developments related to Publication 521, such as legislation enacted after it was published, go to www.irs.gov/pub521.

 Change of address.
 If you change your mailing address, be sure to notify the IRS using Form 8822, Change of Address.
 Mail it to the Internal Revenue Service Center for your old address.
 Addresses for the service centers are on the back of the form.
-If you change your business address, use Form 8822-B, Change of Address—Business.
+If you change your business address or the identity of your responsible party, use Form 8822-B, Change of Address or Responsible Party—Business.

 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.